7RU7H/Archive/APIs/API-Hacking.md

 Both lack of resource and controls to enforce rate usage of resources can lead to Denial of Service (DoS), [*but also leaves the door open to authentication flaws such as brute force.*](https://owasp.org/www-project-api-security/)

+Hunt for:
+- Execution timeouts
+- Max allocable memory
+- Number of file descriptors
+- Number of processes
+- Request payload size (e.g., uploads)
+- Number of requests per client/resource
+- Number of records per page to return in a single request response

 Mitigations and Prevention:
 - Use docker with ease of use over limit [memory](https://docs.docker.com/config/containers/resource_constraints/#memory), [CPU](https://docs.docker.com/config/containers/resource_constraints/#cpu), [number of restarts](https://docs.docker.com/engine/reference/commandline/run/#restart-policies---restart), [file descriptors, and processes](https://docs.docker.com/engine/reference/commandline/run/#set-ulimits-in-container---ulimit).
 - Implement a limit on how often a client can call the API within a defined timeframe.